bitcoinops/bitcoinops.github.io/_topics/en/multipath-payments.md

   **Multipath payments** are LN payments split into two or more parts and sent using a different path for each part.

 ## Optional.
-Use Markdown formatting.
-Multiple paragraphs.
-Links allowed.
-extended_summary: |
-  Smaller payments are more likely to succeed in general, and allowing a payment to be split allows the spender to use almost all of their funds at once no matter how many channels those funds are split across.
-There are two basic multipath proposals:

-  - *Atomic Multipath Payments (AMP)*, sometimes called *Original AMP* or *OG AMP*, which allows a spender to pay multiple hashes all derived from the same preimage---a preimage the receiver can only reconstruct if they receive a sufficient number of shares.
-This only allows the receiver to accept a payment if they receive all of the individual parts.
-Each share using a different hash adds privacy by preventing the separate payments from being automatically correlated with each other by a third party.
-The proposal's downside is that the spender selects all the preimages, so knowledge of the preimage doesn't provide cryptographic proof that they actually paid the receiver.

-  - *Base-AMP* which simply sends multiple payments all using to the same hash and assumes the receiver will wait until the full amount is received before claiming the payment (releasing the hash preimage and allowing generation of a provable receipt).
-It's also possible for third-parties who see multiple payments using the same hash to assume they're part of the same true payment.

-## Optional.
 Produces a Markdown link with either "[title][]" or
 ## "[title](link)"
 primary_sources: